Back to all articles

 • Neurofeedback and biofeedback: Neurofeedback trains people to regulate brain wave patterns, while biofeedback focuses on controlling bodily functions like heart rate and muscle tension.
 Both can be effective in reducing ADHD symptoms [2].

-Choosing the right medication
+Choosing the right treatment

-Choosing the best ADHD medication for adults and children depends on several factors, such as age, specific symptoms, and other health conditions, and you should consult a doctor to help you find the best treatment plan.
+Choosing the best ADHD treatment for adults and children depends on several factors, such as age, specific symptoms, and other health conditions, and you should consult a doctor to help you find the best treatment plan.
 Non-stimulants might be preferred if stimulants don't work, cause bad side effects, or if there's a concern about misuse [1][2][4].

 How HealthHero can help

 HealthHero offers full support for managing ADHD.
-Our experts provide personalised consultations, medication management, and access to a range of treatments to ensure the best results.
+Our experts provide personalised consultations and access to a range of treatments to ensure the best results.
+Learn more about our ADHD management services.

 Sources